MattiaFerrari/dncs-lab/README.md

 This script use the same kids of commands of the previous.

 ## Host 2 C
-The only difference of the *Host-2-C* respect *Host-1-A* and *Host-1-B* is the presence of the Docker container.
-I implement this with the following lines:
+The only differences of the *Host-2-C* respect *Host-1-A* and *Host-1-B* is the presence of the Docker container that I implement this with the following lines:

 ```ruby
 apt-get update -y